ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

     You can access list views of objects from the Global Inventory Lists and the search results.

 2. Click the Export icon at the lower right corner of a Global Inventory or Resources list view.
-From the vCenter user interface, pressing <CTRL><ALT><7> opens the navigator view.
+To open the navigator view, press `CTRL+ALT+7`.

 3. Select each row to be listed in the CSV file for each of the following sections:
     - Global Inventory Lists -> Virtual Machines